p2pu/course-in-a-box/modules/customize/_posts/2000-01-03-custom-domain.md

 Once you’ve registered the domain, there are two steps needed to route it to your course: adding a CNAME and configuring your DNS record.

 Remember that CNAME file you deleted when you first forked your course?
 Er, well, you’ll have to make that again in order to use a custom domain.
-Sorry!
 In the main repository of your course, create a new file titled `CNAME` and paste your custom domain into the file.

 [https://your-github-username.github.io/course-in-a-box/CNAME](https://your-github-username.github.io/course-in-a-box/CNAME.)